Xetera/notes/docs/american_gov/chapter4.md

 * Ask Congressman (letter, e-mail, phone, text) to vote in favor or against a bill

 ### Comments
-* Anyone can write a bill but only a congressman can introduce a bill to Congress
+* Anyone can write a bill but only a congressman can introduce a bill to Congress.
 * Speaker of the House assigns bill to a committee in the House, President Pro Tempore assigns the bill to a committee in the Senate.
-* A bill is not passed in the Congressional session is dead for the rest of the session and cannot be re-introduced.
+* A bill not passed in the Congressional session is dead for the rest of the session and cannot be re-introduced.
 * A bill can be assigned to several committees.
-* Discharge petition or dischrage motion used in the House and Senate to force reporting of a bill to the floor.
+* Discharge petition or discharge motion used in the House and Senate to force reporting of a bill to the floor.
 * Must have a quorum to vote on a bill (**Senate** 51, **House** 218)
 * A bill must pass through both houses in exactly the same form.
 * All money bills must originate in the House.